OPS-E2E-PPE/VBA-Docs/api/PowerPoint.Application.SlideShowEnd.md

 ## Remarks

 The **SlideShowEnd** event always occurs before a slide show ends if the **[SlideShowBegin](PowerPoint.Application.SlideShowBegin.md)** event has occurred.
-You can use the **SlideShowEnd** event to return any property settings and variable initializations that occur in the **SlideShowBegin** event to their original settings.
+Use the **SlideShowEnd** event to return any property settings and variable initializations that occur in the **SlideShowBegin** event to their original settings.

 For information about using events with the **Application** object, see [How to: Use Events with the Application Object](../powerpoint/How-to/use-events-with-the-application-object.md).

 ## Example